Vasu77df/Pi-Station/README.md

 # Pi-Station
-Repository for all the projects I implement on my Home Pi
+Repository for all the projects I implement on my Home Pi more stuff coming in the future.

-### The cron job that is set right now
----
+-  setting a cron job that runs every 10th min to fetch weather and time data as it is constant refreshing of the E-Ink display can lead to failures

 ```console
 */10**** /bin/bash /home/orwell/weather_runner.sh
 ```